datacarpentry/spreadsheet-ecology-lesson/_episodes/05-exporting-data.md

 good format to work with for maximum portability and endurance.
 Most spreadsheet programs can save to delimited text formats like CSV easily, although they may give you a warning during the file export.

-To save a file you have opened in Excel in `*.csv` format:
+To save a file you have opened in Excel in CSV format:

 1. From the top menu select 'File' and 'Save as'.
 2. In the 'Format' field, from the list, select 'Comma Separated Values' (`*.csv`).